aengusmcmillin/cheddargames.com/content/blog/2019-09-24-day-2-engine-basic-structure-100daysofgamedev.md

 Nothing special to show off, but I have code on my [Github](https://github.com/aengusmcmillin/Gouda) with basic foundations of the engine refresh.

-Also spent some more time tweaking things on the site and, of course, writing more posts.
+Also spent some more time tweaking things on the site and, of course, [writing](https://cheddargames.com/blog/2019-09-24-gouda-engine-devlog-intro-and-basic-game-loop) on this blog.